-Banco de la República’s policy strategy seeks to maintain a low and stable inflation rate, as well as to achieve output levels close to the economy’s potential.
-The Bank's policy also contributes to preserve the stability of the financial and payment systems.
-Flexibility of the exchange rate is considered a fundamental element to achieve these objectives.
-First of all, in a flexible exchange rate regime, the exchange rate serves as an adjustment variable against economic shocks, reducing the volatility of economic activity.
-Second, exchange rate flexibility allows for the independent use of the interest rate as an instrument to bring inflation and output closer to their desired values.
-Third, flexibility of the exchange rate reduces the incentives for excessive exchange-rate risk-taking by economic agents, which is vital to maintain financial stability.
+The strategy behind Banco de la República’s policy is to keep inflation low and stable, as well as to reach output levels near its potential value.
+Its policy also helps to preserve the financial and payment system stability.
+Exchange rate flexibility is regarded as fundamental to achieving these objectives.
+To begin with, in a flexible exchange-rate regime, the exchange rate operates as an adjustment variable in response to the shocks the economy receives, reducing volatility in economic activity.
+Secondly, exchange rate flexibility allows for independent use of the interest rate as an instrument to bring inflation and output closer to their desired values.
+Third, exchange rate flexibility reduces the incentives for excessive exchange-rate risk taking by agents in the economy, which is key to maintaining financial stability.

-As the foreign exchange authority, however, Banco de la República can intervene in the foreign exchange market.
-Such intervention does not limit the exchange rate flexibility, nor does it intend to set or achieve any specific level of the exchange rate, and pursues objectives compatible with the inflation targeting strategy.
-Specifically, the Bank’s intervention seeks to : (i) increase the level of foreign reserves in order to reduce external vulnerability and improve the conditions of access to international financing; (ii) mitigate exchange-rate movements that do not clearly reflect the behavior of the fundamentals of the economy and that may negatively affect inflation and economic activity; and (iii) moderate rapid and sustained deviations in the exchange rate vis-à-vis its trend, in order to avoid disorderly behaviors in the financial markets.
+Nonetheless, Banco de la República, as the country’s foreign exchange authority, has the power to intervene in the foreign exchange market.
+Such intervention does not limit exchange rate flexibility, does not seek to fix or achieve any particular level for the exchange rate, and pursues objectives compatible with the inflation targeting strategy.
+Specifically, foreign exchange intervention by the Bank is intended to : i) increase the level of international reserves in order to reduce external vulnerability and improve access conditions to external credit; ii) mitigate movements in the exchange rate that do not clearly reflect the performance of the economy's fundamentals and may negatively affect inflation and economic activity; and iii) curb rapid and sustained deviations of the exchange rate from its trend, so as to avoid disorderly performance in financial markets.

-To ensure the compatibility of the exchange-rate intervention with the inflation targeting strategy, sales and purchases in the foreign exchange market are sterilized as necessary in order to stabilize the short-term interest rate at the level that the Board of Directors deems consistent with the inflation target and with the evolution of output around its potential level.
-This means that the monetary expansion or contraction generated by foreign exchange sales or purchases is offset so that the short-term interest rate does not deviate from the level set by the Board of Directors.
+To ensure foreign exchange intervention is compatible with the inflation targeting strategy, foreign exchange purchases and sales are sterilized to the extent necessary to stabilize the short-term interest rate at the level the BDBR considers to be consistent with meeting the inflation target and with the development in output to a level near its potential.
+This means monetary expansion or contraction generated by foreign exchange purchases or sales is offset so the short-term interest rate does not deviate from the level stablished by the BDBR.